-Interested candidates need to realize that although the number 64 might appear as a large number of competitors, it might very well be that one or more competitors are selected for classes 1, 2 and 3, or classes 2 and 3 or classes 1 and 3.
+Interested candidates need to realize that although the a total of 64 candidates might appear as a large number of competitors, it might very well be that one or more competitors are selected for classes 1, 2 and 3, or classes 2 and 3 or classes 1 and 3.

 It is anticipated that during the tender process the number of candidates will be further reduced.
 For instance: their proposals do not fit or a candidate withdraws from participating in this tender.
 In which case a candidate that was selected during the final selection but positioned on the bench is invited to participate in phase 4 (depends on when such a candidate withdraws or is unsolicited by NDW).
-Or, when the bench during phase 3 is empty, one or more candidates that were positioned on the bench during the pre-selection (phase 2) might be invited to submit a position paper and move on to phase 4 if their submitted proposition paper engenders this (based on the final selection criteria).
+Or, when the bench during phase 3 is empty, one or more candidates (class 3) that were positioned on the bench during the pre-selection (phase 2) might be invited to submit a position paper and move on to phase 4 if their submitted proposition paper engenders this (based on the final selection criteria).